iterative/dvc.org/content/blog/2022-03-09-stale-models.md

 ## Running more training experiments with new data

 That means it's time to update our dataset with the latest data from production and that will include all of the data on bike sharing in 2012.
+DVC will note the changes in the data and create a new version record for the updated data automatically.

-Now we'll run a new experiment in the project with the following command:
+Next we'll run a new experiment in the project with the following command:

 ```dvc
 $ dvc exp run